NCAR/piwrf-teachingbox/pages/standards/middleschool.md

 <p>This standard emphasizes the need for students to understand the impact
 of anthropogenic (human-caused) climate change.
-By collecting data on anthropogenic climate change, students can learn how many typical human activities (such as fossil fuel combustion, cement production, and agricultural activity) can lead to a rise in global and regional temperature.</p>
+By collecting data on anthropogenic climate change, students can learn the connection between many typical human activities (such as fossil fuel combustion, cement production, and agricultural activity) and increases in global and regional temperature.</p>
 <p>Using Pi-WRF, students can collect climate change data by investigating
 temperature differences across